NeuroJSON/zmat/README.rst

              'status': the zlib/lzma/lz4 compression/decompression function return value, including potential error codes; see documentation of the respective libraries for details
+             'level': a copy of the iscompress flag; if non-zero, specifying compression level, see above

   example: